gitkraken/gitkraken-client-docs/gitkraken-client/current.md

 - Fixed an issue where users were shown an upgrade button in the issue view panel when the issue’s repo is not cloned or located.
 - Fixed an issue where the Workspace search bar would disappear.
 - Fixed an issue where the Workspace repository page would not load a repo’s ahead/behind data.
-- Git binary no longer incorrectly uses bundled SSH instead of system's OpenSSH when `Use Local Agent`”` setting is enabled.
+- Git binary no longer incorrectly uses bundled SSH instead of system's OpenSSH when `Use Local Agent` setting is enabled.

 ***